schopenhauer/rtl-download/README.md

 # rtl-transcoder

-This Ruby script will parse [RTL Télé Lëtzebuerg](http://www.rtl.lu/) web pages, download their respective video files from the host server and transcode them into a valid `.mp4` video file locally using ffmpeg.
+The app will parse [RTL Télé Lëtzebuerg](https://www.rtl.lu/) web pages, download their respective video files from the host server and transcode them into a valid `.mp4` video file locally using ffmpeg.
+The app can also includes a web frontend powered by [Sinatra](http://sinatrarb.com).

 ## Usage